asterics/vue-css-grid-layout/README.md

 ```

 ## Use from CDN
-To directly use this library in your project, you can just import the file from CDN (or use the files from the `dist` folder of this repository).
+You can also use the files from CDN (or use the files from the `dist` folder of this repository).

 Include the CSS:
 ```html